bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part2.md

 <snip>
 ```

-As before, there are two parts of this output to pay close attention to.
+As before, there are two parts of this output to pay attention to.
 First, ensure that the control has been properly set:

 ```sh